jimmellor/BLEMIDI/README.md

 # BLEMIDI

-Use an Adafruit Arduino Feather as a BLE MIDI device.
+Use an Adafruit Arduino Feather (or similar) as a BLE MIDI device.

 This simple sketch passes data straight through to h/w serial.
 Use it to bring BLE MIDI to your ancient sythesisers.

-## Prerequisites.
+## Prerequisites

 ###Hardware
 For the BLE MIDI to 'standard' MIDI requires you build interface hardware similar to this: